-Lectures will be held in-person (modulo future public health restrictions).
+Lectures will be held in-person.
 Lecture attendance is encouraged but not required - if you get sick, please stay home.
 To increase accessibility I will post scans of my lecture notes to Brightspace after each lecture, though you are not obligated to read them.
-(I'll be following the textbook pretty closely, so if you are short of time, just read the posted textbook sections rather than reading both them and my lecture notes.)
+I will also post the textbook sections to be covered in each lecture a few days ahead of time, so that you can read them in advance of the lecture.
 Homework assignments are to be done outside of class time.
 The question papers will be made available on the Brightspace page.
-Your solutions for each assignment should be submitted by scanning them to a single pdf file which you will upload to the Brightspace page.
+Your solutions for each assignment should be submitted by scanning or saving them to a single pdf file which you will upload to the Brightspace page.
 More details are below.

-Two midterms and the final exam will be held in-person (modulo future public health restrictions).
+Two midterms and the final exam will be held in-person.
 The two midterm exams will be held in our usual classroom during two of the normal lecture periods.
-The final exam will be held during the December final exam period at a time and location to be assigned by the university.
+The final exam will be held during the April final exam period at a time and location to be assigned by the university.
 More details are below.